Which is Bigger Disneyland or Disney World?

 Which Park is Bigger Disneyland or Disney World?

-Parks Inside Disney World
+What Parks Are Inside of Disney World?

-Disneyland is located in Anaheim, California.
+Disneyland is located in the West Coast of the U.S in Anaheim, California.

-Disney World is located in Orlando, Florida.
+Disney World is located in the East Coast of the U.S in Orlando, Florida.

 Getting Around the Parks